Race #6 in the Michigan Multi-Sport Series

 Run In/Out and Bike In/Out chutes are clearly marked on the large structures at either end.
 It is your responsibility to go in the right direction while racing in the transition area.

 New for all events will be a Time Trial swim start.
-For safety reasons it is important we ensure we are doing all we can to alleviate stress at the start and turning at buoys.
+For safety reasons, it is important we ensure we are doing all we can to alleviate stress at the start and turning at buoys.
 A time trial start ensures everyone has a clear, stress-free swim.
-You will SELF SEED according to your 500m swim time.
-(THIS IS YOUR ACTUAL swim time, not what you THINK you will swim, or want to swim) this is important to ensure you are not swam over or create congestion by seeding yourself faster than you can swim.
+You will SELF-SEED this is important to ensure you are not swimming over or creating congestion by seeding yourself faster than you can swim.
 Don’t be that athlete that creates a traffic jam.
 Seat yourself appropriately and everyone will have a great time in the water.

 Each athlete will report their number to the timer before crossing the timing mats and entering the water.
 Again your responsibility to report that number to the timer.
 You will be lined up on the beach.